-We are committed to ensuring our students have the opportunity to stay engaged in learning during this time.
-Below you will find a compilation of both resources currently used by the district, and other supplemental sources.
-These are optional resources that we compiled as one tool for extra review or practice that can be used on a voluntary basis.
-We will do our best to update this list periodically as more resources become available.
+Below you will find a compilation of both resources currently used by the district, and other supplemental sources that students may utilize for extra academic review and practice.
 Please note that these third party resources are from trusted sites used widely in the education community, however the sites have not been vetted in entirety by the Lakeland School District.

 Edmentum: Exact Path Grades 7&8 Reading, Writing & Math

 Exact Path is a personalized learning tool we utilize for all 7th and 8th graders which establishes an independent learning path for students based on diagnostic assessment data.
 This personalized path helps to remediate any skill deficits, and enrich and accelerate students as needed.
 Think link and directions for logging in can be found below.